MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 ## Implementation

 This requirement for MFA at sign-in is implemented by Azure.
-Microsoft Entra ID [sign-in logs](~/identity/monitoring-health/concept-sign-ins.md) will show it as the source of the MFA requirement.
+Microsoft Entra ID [sign-in logs](~/identity/monitoring-health/concept-sign-ins.md) shows it as the source of the MFA requirement.

-This requirement will be implemented on top of any access policies you’ve configured in your tenant.
-For example, if your organization chose to retain Microsoft’s [security defaults](~/fundamentals/security-defaults.md), and you currently have security defaults enabled, your users will see no change in behavior as MFA is already required for Azure management.
-If your tenant is using [Conditional Access](~/identity/conditional-access/overview.md) policies in Microsoft Entra and you already have a Conditional Access policy through which users sign into Azure with MFA, then your users will not see a change.
-Similarly, if you have existing more restrictive Conditional Access policies in place targeting Azure that require stronger authentication, such as phishing-resistant MFA, then those policies will continue to be enforced and your users will not see any changes.
+This requirement is implemented on top of any access policies you’ve configured in your tenant.
+For example, if your organization chose to retain Microsoft’s [security defaults](~/fundamentals/security-defaults.md), and you currently have security defaults enabled, your users don't see any changes as MFA is already required for Azure management.
+If your tenant is using [Conditional Access](~/identity/conditional-access/overview.md) policies in Microsoft Entra and you already have a Conditional Access policy through which users sign into Azure with MFA, then your users don't see a change.
+Similarly, any restrictive Conditional Access policies that target Azure and require stronger authentication, such as phishing-resistant MFA, continue to be enforced.
+Users don't see any changes.

 ## Enforcement phases

-The enforcement of MFA will roll out in two phases:
+The enforcement of MFA rolls out in two phases:

 - **Phase 1**: Starting in the second half of 2024, MFA will be required to sign in to the Azure portal, Microsoft Entra admin center, and Microsoft Intune admin center.
 The enforcement will gradually roll out to all tenants worldwide.
 This phase won't impact other Azure clients such as Azure CLI, Azure PowerShell, Azure mobile app, or IaC tools.